‘When we remove ourselves from the busyness, slow down and tune into the natural environment answers emerge.’ Liza Pullman

 Weather appropriate clothing and shoes.
 I recommend closed shoes because the paths are quite gravelly but if you prefer open shoes, feel free.

-Sun smart gear and water.
+Sun smart gear.

 What's the refund policy?